CaramonH/Whims/README.md

 # EVAN NOTES and files to go through (TO DO LIST)

+- cardData is a child structure of groupData!
+THIS NEEDS TO CHANGE FOR SQL
 - remove random colors for whim cards (or move it to its own file) it makes files longer and is a lot of data being generated and passed
 - cards need to be homogenized, there are two different kinds (i think) [do we need to totally redo cards because of the booboo?]
 - group components that use the same state data and make reducers for those components thay can all access easily